Key facts

 Course structure

-To complete the Bachelor of Information Technology (Honours), students must attain 8 credit points, which must include the following:
+To complete the Bachelor of Information Technology (Honours), you must pass 8 credit points.
+This includes:

 4